aojrzynski/project-evidence-review-agent/README.md

 In full mode, an LLM helps interpret only the selected evidence.
 The tool still does not make the final decision.

+> [!NOTE]
+> **Part of the Data Agent Suite.**
+>
+> This repo is one of 10 local-first data/AI agents built around practical data workflows, deterministic evidence, bounded LLM use, and review-ready artifacts.
+>
+> The full ordered list of agents is included near the bottom of this README.
+>
+> See the full suite overview: [Data Agent Suite](https://aojrzynski.github.io/agents/)

 ## The workplace problem

 Project evidence is often spread across many files.